 Publications for purchase from the Family Life Office:

-Bulk orders available for the 2019 Catholic Family Calendar!
+Bulk orders available for the 2020 Catholic Family Calendar!
 The calendar can be ordered for churches by funeral homes, parishes, schools, or businesses as an advertising tool.
 Bulk orders over 100 with free ad space available at a substantially reduced rate.
 Orders due in our office by August 1, 2019!
 More information at a later date.